ashishguptaiitb/koreaidocs-contributor-guide/README.md

-# koreaidocs-contributor-guide
-How to Contribute to Kore.ai Technical Documentation
+# Contribute to Technical Documentation of Kore.ai Platform